namphan2599/unravel123/README.md

-## How did the programmer die in the shower?</br>- He read the shampoo bottle instructions: Lather.
-Rinse.
-Repeat.
+## How many programmers does it take to screw in a light bulb?</br>- None.
+It's a hardware problem.